Dis-morph-ick

 The greatest hurdle in overcoming the issue is the fact that most men and boys do not see eating disorders as an issue that effects them and as a result do not seek the help needed until its reaches crisis point.

-In short, Dis-Morph-Ick will be a highly entertaining, fast paced, funny-in-parts and shocking-in-others, story that present the audience the life and fitness interests of the protagonist as he develops from someone with a mild interest in getting healthier to someone fixated on food restriction, body checking and exercise addiction.
+In short, Dis-Morph-Ick the film will be a highly entertaining, fast paced, funny-in-parts and shocking-in-others, story that present the audience the life and fitness interests of the protagonist as he develops from someone with a mild interest in getting healthier to someone fixated on food restriction, body checking and exercise addiction.
 Delicately and subtly asking “Do you relate to this” in the process, before offering a hopeful alternative with the support of our charity partners.

 Script Examples